 Matt asks a good question, why not just pull money from investments to pay the debt?

 A few reasons, firstly, Andrew isn’t in dire straights.
 This is a temporary set back.
-The other reason is altruistic, for the love of his listeners, he’s going to take the hit because he doesn’t want to disrupt the Betterment Experiment.
+The other reason is altruistic, for the love of his listeners, he’s going to take the hit because he doesn’t want to disrupt the Betterment Review.

 This is a learning experience for us all, Andrew included.
 He wants to show that one mistake doesn’t have to completely derail your personal financial plans and to show how using Ready for Zero and the stack method work.